This example takes a Tag value and translates it to a color that ranges from white to blue as the Tag value increases.

 - Driving Property - The value of the selected property will be used to determine the style used.
 Only certain properties on the component can be used as driving properties, but the most common are discrete state properties.
 Custom Properties can also be used here.

 - Styled Properties - Here you can select which properties will be used in the styles.
 Any properties that are in the left panel are available to be used in the styles, while properties in the right panel are already being used in the style.
 Properties can be moved between the panels by selecting it and clicking the appropriate arrow button.

-You can bind a property that is already being used by a style, but a warning icon will appear on the property, and the property name turns red in the in the Property Editor.
+You can bind a property that is already being used by a style, but a warning icon will appear on the property in the Property Editor.
 This means there is a conflict between the binding on the property, and the style on the component.
 As a general practice, only the style or binding should write to the property, not both.